tamar365/survey_system_client/README.md

 ## Description

 Survey App is a web-based application built using the technologies: React, CSS, HTML and MAILJS in this repository (...and in another repository that includes the backend ['survey_system_backend'] - using the technologies: Node.js, Express.js, MongoDB).
-It provides an intuitive interface for creating surveys with yes/no or multiple-choice questions, sending them to participants via email using the MailJS library, and storing their responses in a database.
+It provides an intuitive interface for creating surveys with yes/no or scale questions, sending them to participants via email using the MailJS library, and storing their responses in a database.

 ## Features

-- Create custom surveys: Design surveys with yes/no or multiple-choice questions.
+- Create custom surveys: Design surveys with yes/no or scale questions.
 - Send surveys via email: Use the MailJS library to send survey invitations to participants via email.
 - Collect responses: Gather feedback and responses from participants.
 - Store responses in a database: Save the survey responses in a database for further analysis.